Don't Miss these Day Trips from Kyoto

 The magic of Japan stretches far beyond Kyoto, and there are dozens of nearby tiny towns waiting to be explored.

 It is well known that Kyoto is filled with unique places to visit, but the same can be said about the entire Kansai region.
 There are day trips in every direction from Kyoto that will wow any traveler.
+Read on to learn all about 7 incredible day trips from Kyoto that you can't miss.
+Once you do, don't hesitate to message us with any questions!

 Before your trip, make sure to check out: